Back to Powers

 Flying Gurnards are bottom-dwelling fishes that spread large colorful pectoral fins, creating a sudden wing-like display while moving over the seafloor.

-A sudden shape can create the space needed to survive.
+A painted eye can buy the second needed to live.

 Peacock Butterfly animal lesson image on AnimalDex